dennisnderitu254/QA-Technical-Assessment/README.md

 2. The user interface not throwing an error showing duplicate registration, or a username taken.

 ### `Task 2: Exploratory Testing and Bug Reporting`

+- Identify and Document any bugs of Glitches.

+- For Each Issue, Provide a title, a brief description, steps to reproduce, expected vs actual results and severuty assessment